 Baptist News Global

 Baptist News Global is a reader-supported, independent news organization providing original and curated news, opinion and analysis about matters of faith.
-BNG covers the people, events and ideas that are shaping American culture and Baptist life.
+We cover the people, events and ideas that are shaping American religion and culture .
 We do so from a perspective that is Baptist in heritage and ecumenical in spirit.

 As an independent, faith-based news organization, BNG is known and evaluated by the news and opinion content we publish daily at baptistnews.com.
 Like people, we are known not only by what we say and do but also by what we do not say and do.
 Read more about 7 things you won’t find at baptistnews.com.

 To interpret Christianity and culture through compelling journalism that informs and motivates people to make a difference in the world.

 To be the leading source of news and commentary for Baptist Christians worldwide.